Gamecredits-Universe/code4gamecredits/app/views/home/faq.html.md

 How can I raise funds?
 ----------------------
 Click on the <%= link_to '"Create a project"', new_project_path %> button.
-You'll have to fill a description.
-Make it the most complete possible and provide proofs of your trustworthiness and abilities.
+You'll have to fill a detailed description.
+Here are some recommendations:

+* State the main goal of your peer4commit project, and decide what can and cannot be changed for the project.
+The main goal cannot be changed.
+* Provide your identity and convince donators why they should trust you.
+* Decide and state if you will be a benevolent dictator (more efficient), or create a more democratic project (finer control for stakeholders).
+* Describe your techical skills and other relevant qualifications if they are needed to evaluate the work made by others.
+* State policy of tipping for potential developers.
+Use other projects as templates or references.

 The project will be visible on Peer4commit but it will not be particularly highlighted.
 You will have to communicate about it, that's part of your job.